WebAssembly/interface-types/proposals/interface-types/Explainer.md

-With the addition of interface types, the Web IDL spec could add a "WebAssembly binding" section (symmetric to the current [ECMAScript binding] section) which defines how WebAssembly values can be converted to and from Web IDL values, without going through JavaScript, even for high-level types like `DOMString` and [Dictionary].
+With the addition of interface types, the Web IDL spec could add a "WebAssembly binding" section (symmetric to the current [ECMAScript binding] section) which defines how WebAssembly values (including values of interface types) can be converted to and from Web IDL values, without going through JavaScript, even for high-level types like `DOMString` and [Dictionary].
 An optimizing engine can then compile the declarative, statically-typed interface adapters into efficient stubs that call more-directly into the API's implementation.

 **Enabling "shared-nothing" linking of WebAssembly modules**